pauljsully/Mod11-express.js-noteTaker/README.md

 In this project we are able to use our skills on Express.js back end and will save and retrieve note data from a JSON file.

+## Implentation

+* For installation onto local machine, clone provided repository.
+* Use `npm i` to install all dependencies or devDependencies from a package. json file.
+* Use `npm start` to initiate the server in your terminal.
+* Visit the local host URL.

 ## Notes

 Used Google (https://www.google.com/)

 Used W3 Schools (https://www.w3schools.com/)

+Used Knowledge and past Activities from GWU Bootcamp: GWU-VIRT-FSF-PT-08-2023-U-LOLC-MTTH.

 ## Assets